-We have audited the financial statements of QIC Europe Limited (the "Company") set on pages 5 to 53, which comprise the Statement of Financial Position as at 31 December 2021, and the Statement of Comprehensive Income, the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of QIC Europe Limited (the "Company"), which comprise the statement of financial position as at 31 December 2022, and the statements of: profit or loss - technical and non-technical accounts; comprehensive income; changes in equity and cash flows for the year then ended; and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2021, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS"), the Companies Act, Cap.
-386 of the Laws of Malta (the "Companies Act"), and the Insurance Business Act, Cap.
-403 of the Laws of Malta (the "Insurance Business Act").
+In our opinion, the accompanying financial statements:

+- (a) give a true and fair view of the financial position of the Company as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU; and - (b) have been properly prepared in accordance with the provisions of the Companies Act, 1995 (Chapter 386, Laws of Malta) (the "Act") and the Insurance Business Act, 1998 (Chapter 403, Laws of Malta) (the 'Insurance Business Act').